entando/entando-docs/vuepress/docs/v6.3.2/docs/releases/README.md

 ## Certifications

 ### RedHat Certification
-  - Entando 6.3.2 operator is now certified REDHAT.
-The operator is available in the operator hub of OpenShift 4.X.
+  - Entando 6.3.2 operator is now RedHat certified .
+The operator is available in the OperatorHub in OpenShift 4.X.

 ### Tanzu Kubernetes Grid (TKG) Certification

-  - Entando 6.3.2 operator is now certified Tanzu Kubernetes Grid and can be accessed here: https://marketplace.cloud.vmware.com/services/details/entando11?slug=true
+  - Entando 6.3.2 operator is now certified Tanzu Kubernetes Grid and can be accessed in the [VMWare Marketplace](https://marketplace.cloud.vmware.com/services/details/entando11?slug=true)

 ## Known Issues